US-Ghana Trade Hit $4bn In 2025

 0

-The Acting Chargé d’Affaires of the U.S. Embassy in Ghana, Rolf Olson, addressing guests during the celebration of the 250th Independence Anniversary of the United States of America in Accra.
+The Chargé d’Affaires of the U.S. Embassy in Ghana, Rolf Olson, addressing guests during the celebration of the 250th Independence Anniversary of the United States of America in Accra.

 Trade between Ghana and the United States reached an estimated US$4 billion in goods and services in 2025, with officials from both countries expressing optimism about expanding investment and commercial ties.